 Before we traveled to Portugal, I had not tried Portuguese cheese.
 Once in the country, however, it did not take more than one trip to a breakfast buffet or a sit-down to dinner, before cheese entered the conversation, and I’m so happy it did!
-Two of the most flavorful cheeses Tom and I sampled on our recent travels in Portugal–Serra da Estrela and Azeitão–were developed from the same recipe.
-Both are produced using the colorful artichoke thistle to develop the curd.
+Two of the most flavorful cheeses Tom and I sampled on our first visits to Portugal–Serra da Estrela and Azeitão–were developed from the same recipe.
+And both are produced using the colorful artichoke thistle to develop the curd.

 Serra da Estrela

 On our early travels to Portugal, Tom and I enjoyed Serra da Estrela cheese at restaurants all over the country, and “the king of Portuguese cheese” became a staple at our table as soon as we moved here.
 In 2014, the cheese was added to the Ark of Taste, the international catalogue of endangered heritage foods maintained by the global Slow Food movement.
 Variations on tradition include cheeses mixing the milk of sheep and cows, such as several produced in the Estrela demarcated region–without a DOP label, but with plenty of intriguing flavor.
 Rounds swabbed with paprika during affinage take on an earthy flavor.